-English Church Architecture -
+English Church Architecture.

-ROMALDKIRK, St. Romald (NY 995 222) (August 2008)
+ROMALDKIRK, St. Romald (NY 995 222),

-(Bedrock: Carnoniferous Namurian Series, Yoredale Group)
+(Bedrock: Carboniferous Namurian Series, Yoredale Group.)

 His one church, however, is a fine one, formed of a long chancel with a N. vestry and organ chamber, a short aisled nave with transepts and a S. porch, and a diagonally-buttressed W. tower.
-The church guide, written by Canon John Lee, rector from 1953-77, outlines a complicated history for the building which differs at a number of points from the history proferred by Pevsner in 1966 (in, it should be noted, the North Riding of Yorkshire volume of “The Buildings of England”), some of which cannot really be supported on purely stylistic grounds, but Canon Lee was probably justified in pointing out that the short wall pieces on either side of the chancel arch, extending westwards to the start of the three-bay nave arcades, are likely to be the remains of an earlier, Saxon building, even though the evidence of long-and-short work, to which he referred, appears distinctly tenuous.
-Even so, the name of the village itself, of course, is enough to imply an important Saxon church was once to be found here, and the position of the aisles - which are Norman in their essentials, whatever finer interpretation be placed upon them - set back from the chancel arch, suggests they represent the enlargement of a former nave.
+The church guide, written by Canon John Lee, rector from 1953-77, outlines a complicated history for the building which differs at a number of points from the history proffered by Pevsner in 1966 (in, it should be noted, the 'Yorkshire North Riding' volume of The Buildings of England (Harmondsworth, Penguin, pp. 311-312)), some of which cannot really be supported on purely stylistic grounds, but Canon Lee was probably justified in pointing out that the short wall pieces on either side of the chancel arch, extending westwards to the start of the three-bay nave arcades, are likely to be the remains of an earlier, Saxon building, even though the evidence of long-and-short work, to which he referred, appears distinctly tenuous.
+Yet the name of the village itself, of course, is enough to imply an important Saxon church was once situated here, and the position of the aisles - which are Norman in their essentials, whatever precise interpretations are placed upon them - set back from the chancel arch, does certasinly suggest that an earlier nave has been enlarged.

 Pevsner dated the N. aisle and transept, on the basis of the more important of their windows, to the early fourteenth century, but Canon Lee ascribed the same windows to the fifteenth century, and while their tracery does appear, in essence, to be a variant of reticulated tracery, which would support Pevsner, the design is sufficiently odd, not to say inept, to render any dating speculative.
 In fact, of these windows, those in the N. transept E. wall and N. aisle W. wall are square-headed, with septfoil-cusped lights and a row of reticulation units above, each cinquefoil-cusped at the top but uncusped at the base (except insofar as it is unavoidably shaped to tessellate with the heads of the lights below).
-However, the two-centred N. window to the N. transept (shown right) has two tiers of these reticulation units, one each above and below the springing, separated by a castellated transom, which might be cited in support of Canon Lee.
-Perhaps the only conclusion that can be drawn is that whatever the date of this work, it cannot be judged a success, yet it is almost a monument to geometry when compared with the E. window to the chancel, where the tracery units are all utterly misshapen, and which was described by Pevsner as “a perverse Perpendicular design of five lights… [that] looks like a protest against all rules”.
+However, the two-centred N. window to the N. transept (shown above right) has two tiers of these reticulation units, one each above and below the springing, where they are separated by a castellated transom, which might be cited in support of Canon Lee.
+Perhaps the only conclusion that can be drawn is that whatever the date of this work, it cannot be judged a success, yet it is almost a monument to geometry when compared with the chancel E. window, where the tracery units are all utterly misshapen, and which was described by Pevsner as 'a perverse Perpendicular design of five lights… [that] looks like a protest against all rules'.
 Perhaps… Yet the incompetence of this design is of such staggering proportions, it is hard to believe that even the poorest of masons could have fashioned it, so perhaps there is a logical explanation for its form, the most plausible of which might be that it was constructed entirely from fragments (whether from here or elsewhere), in the sixteenth century or later.

 The W. tower is fifteenth century work which rises in three stages to two-light, transomed bell-openings and surmounting battlements, with short pinnacles at the corners.
 The three-light W. window has supermullioned tracery beneath a segmental arch, the tower arch is formed of two flat chamfers that die into the jambs, and there is a ribbed vault underneath, with a central opening for the bell-ropes.